 - What are the steps to send money to Portugal?

 - Tips for picking up cash in Portugal

 Banks versus money transfer companies

-Cristiano is living and working in the U.S. after meeting an American girl and moving to Atlanta.
-However, he wants to send some of the money he has earned ($2,000) back home to his parents in Lisbon as a gift for their retirement.
+Cristiano is living and working in the US after meeting an American girl and moving to Atlanta.
+However, he wants to send $2,000 back home to his parents in Lisbon as a gift for their retirement.
 He decides to compare the services of his bank with those of a money transfer company to see which provider can offer him the better deal.

 |Transfer method||Bank account transfer||Online transfer|